Skip to content

 The Energy Code (CE) sets the share of renewable energy in gross final energy consumption at 23% in 2020.
 In addition, the Energy and Climate Law (LEC) sets this share at at least 33% in 2030.

-Based on data and statistical studies from the French Ministry for Ecological Transition, it is evident that France fell short of its 2020 target by almost 4 percentage points.
-In 2022, renewable energies accounted for 20.7% of gross final energy consumption in France, which is a 1.4 percentage point increase from 2021.
-In order to align with the linear increase required by the Energy-Climate Law for 2030, the share of renewable energies should reach 21.5% by 2022.
-Currently, there is still a gap in the share of renewable energies in gross final energy consumption, which is 0.8 percentage points lower in 2022 than the level predicted by a linear increase between 2020 and 2030.
-This gap is of the same magnitude as the one observed in 2021.
-There was some acceleration in 2022, but it was not sufficient to compensate for the accumulated delays.
-Additionally, progress over the last five years seems to have been slower than the linear progression needed to achieve the 2030 target.
+According to data and statistical studies from the French Ministry for Ecological Transition, France missed its 2020 target by almost 4 percentage points.
+In 2023, renewable energy accounted for 22.2% of gross final energy consumption in France, an increase of 1.7 percentage points in 2023 compared to 2022.
+However, the PPE's target of 24% by the end of 2023 has not yet been reached.
+The gap in the share of renewables in gross final energy consumption therefore remains and is 0.8 percentage points lower in 2023 than the level predicted by a linear increase between 2020 and 2030, slightly less than the gap observed in 2022.
+This means that there is some acceleration in 2023, but not enough to make up for the delays accumulated in the past.
+It should also be noted that progress over the last five years appears to have been slower than the linear progression required to reach the 2030 target.

 In the version adopted in April 2020 of the Pluriannual Energy Programming (PPE), gross final energy consumption is estimated at 1637 TWh in 2023 and 1489 TWh in 2028.
 If the measures foreseen in the PPE are effectively implemented, the share of renewable energies in the gross final energy consumption should be 389 TWh in 2023 (about 24%) and between 477 and 529 TWh in 2028 (about 32 to 35%), which would mean that France would probably reach the target set for 2030.
 The progress over the last five years is not fast enough to close the gap and reach the 2030 target.